k0fin/arsenal/README.md

   several other tools and installation scripts are included in Arsenal, which automate the download and installation of tools such as CobaltStrike and Hostapd-WPE.

+## Requirements

+* Run 'pip install blessings' (used in Arsenal for proper console output) and you should be good to go.

 ## Install